pqrkchqps/diehard-dot-fund/lib/plugins/README.md

 ##### Add vanilla rails views

-While it's not encouraged, it is possible to add vanilla rails views to your Diehard_Fund instance.
+While it's not encouraged, it is possible to add vanilla rails views to your DiehardFund instance.
 (We do this for things like the about page, or the terms of service page on diehard.fund)

 In order to add a page to your app, use `plugin.use_page`, passing it a view and a controller action.